Laragear/SubscriptionsDemo/README.md

 ### Renewal cycle

-One problem that Laragear Subscriptions tackle is setting by how much a Plan cycle runs before having to be renewed.
+One problem that Laragear Subscriptions fixes is setting by how much a Plan cycle runs before having to be renewed.
 You have access to a multitude of helpers to set that interval.

 | Method            | Description                               |
 |-------------------|-------------------------------------------|